Handling money is a crucial life skill. We all need to know how to use it wisely and how to make it go further.

 Once your child is a little older and has mastered the concept and value of saving, you may want to consider teaching them about investing.

-But getting into investing early can be a great way to build wealth and confidence over the longer term.
-Of course, children under 18 are unlikely to have the funds to invest themselves but if you plan to invest on their behalf, in a Junior ISA, or JISA, for example, you can still involve them in the conversation.
+Getting into investing early can be a great way to build wealth and confidence.
+Of course, children under 18 are unlikely to have the funds to invest themselves, but if you plan to invest on their behalf – in a Junior ISA (JISA), for example – you can still involve them in the conversation.

 This can also help them to understand how they can manage risk – which is another important life skill.
 Taking more financial risk tends to come with a rockier ride, but the rewards can be greater – though there are no guarantees.
 And if something sounds too good to be true – no risk, big reward – then it probably is!

-Most JISAS will offer a whole host of investment choices, including index funds.
-We offer a Junior Stocks and Shares ISA at Vanguard, through which you can pick a ready-made portfolio or build your own (or with your child).
+Most JISAs will offer a whole host of investment choices, including index funds.
+We offer a Junior ISA at Vanguard, through which you can pick a ready-made portfolio or build a portfolio yourself (or with your child).

 Father and daughter in swimming pool